 It is our duty as Delta Zeta women to fulfill these values every day.
-We do this through supporting and raising money for our three philanthropies and our national service project.
-In the 2019 year we have raised over $19,000 towards our national and local philanthropies.
+We do this through supporting and raising money for our three national philanthropies and our local partnership.
+Delta Zeta’s philanthropies include the SeriousFun Children’s Network, the American Society for Deaf Children, the Starkey Hearing Foundation, and Pi Lambda is locally partnered with Marty’s Center.
+In 2015, Delta Zeta pledged to donate 5 million dollars in 5 years to the Starkey Hearing Foundation.
+Every chapter across the country worked together and by 2020 we surpassed the goal by donating 5.5 million dollars in 5 years.
 We continue to serve and give in our community and this is one of our greatest values as a sisterhood.
 On top of that we strive to support each other with a “love that is ever steadfast.”
 In doing this, we strive to push each other to live by our six values, to become strong, empowering and confident women just like our founders.
 I truly believe Delta Zeta is an incredibly unique sisterhood to be a part of.

 When you hear the word “sorority,” what are some of the first things that pop into your head?
 Friendships or sisterhood?
 Leadership?
 Service?
 While all of those things come with a sorority, it is so much more.
 My sorority and my sisters have provided me with so many opportunities and memories that I will never forget, like becoming president of our chapter.
 Some of those memories also include, the many many sisterhood events filled with lots of laughs, the long nights of studying filled with many tears, seeing the money and services we’ve provided to our philanthropies come to life, and the moments shared as a chapter that provided so much pride in who we are becoming as women.